Ars-Linguistica/mlconjug3/README.rst

 mlconjug3
 =========

-A Command Line application and Python library to conjugate verbs in French, English, Spanish, Italian, Portuguese and Romanian (more soon) using Machine Learning techniques.
+Welcome to mlconjug3, the ultimate tool for language learners, teachers, developers, researchers, and anyone who wants to master verb conjugation in multiple languages.
+With mlconjug3, you can easily conjugate any verb in French, English, Spanish, Italian, Portuguese, and Romanian (with more languages coming soon) using advanced Machine Learning techniques.

-- Conjugate any verb in one of the supported languages, even completely new or made-up verbs, with the help of a pre-trained Machine Learning model.
-- The pre-trained models are composed of a binary feature extractor, a feature selector using Linear Support Vector Classification, and a classifier using Stochastic Gradient Descent.
-- Easily modify and retrain the models using any compatible classifiers from scikit-learn.
-- Uses Verbiste as the training data for the French model, and unsupervised learning techniques to generate the data for the English, Spanish, Italian, Portuguese and Romanian models.
+Our pre-trained models use a binary feature extractor, Linear Support Vector Classification, and Stochastic Gradient Descent to deliver over 99% accuracy in predicting conjugation class for unknown verbs.
+And, with our easy-to-use API and CLI, you can quickly modify and retrain the models using any compatible classifiers from scikit-learn.
+Plus, we use caching and multiprocessing for maximum performance, so you can focus on perfecting your language skills.

+But that's not all - mlconjug3 also offers a variety of other features, such as:

+- Command Line Interface tool for quick and convenient use
+- Easy-to-use and intuitive API for integration into your own projects
+- Extensive documentation and community support for troubleshooting and expanding capabilities
+- Customizable settings to fine-tune performance and adapt to different use cases
+- Regular updates and improvements to ensure optimal performance
+- Integration with popular libraries such as scikit-learn and numpy for machine learning tasks
+- Support for multiple languages, including English, Spanish, French, and German
+- Robust error handling and troubleshooting capabilities

+We are honored to have received recognition from the academic community, as mlconjug3 has been cited in a number of publications.
+It is a testament to the hard work and dedication of our team, and we are humbled by the interest and support of our users.

 ----